 Brothers and sisters, from the above fellowshiping, we can understand that the name God takes in each age has its representative meaning and is not without basis.
 They are all names that have meaning in their age based on God’s work and the disposition He expresses in different ages.
 That is why God took on the name of Almighty God in the last days to end God’s entire six-thousand-year management plan.
 However, what is the attitude the people of today have toward God’s new work and the name of Almighty God?
 Throughout the entire religious world, many people still hold on to passages in the scriptures such as “there is none other name under heaven given among men, whereby we must be saved” and “Jesus Christ the same yesterday, and to day, and for ever.”
 They recklessly resist and condemn Almighty God’s work of the last days and say that believing in Almighty God is believing in another God. … If that were the case, then wouldn’t the disciples who went out from the law to follow the Lord Jesus back then have also believed in another God—Jesus?
 Isn’t such an understanding totally absurd?
 If we hold on to such an erroneous understanding, then how are we any different to the Jews back then who only held on to the name of Jehovah and rejected and killed the Lord Jesus?
 If this continues, won’t the tragedy of the Jews being punished for resisting God be repeated on us?
 Would we be willing to pay such a heavy price?
 Brothers and sisters, we cannot determine that God’s name must forever be called Jesus.
 Instead, we should humble ourselves and seek God’s intentions.
 When you accept God’s new work of the last days and come before Almighty God, you will see that Almighty God is Jehovah God of the Israelites and also the Master of the Jews, and moreover, He is the Lord Jesus we have long waited for!
 In order for everyone to better understand this aspect of the truth, let’s read another two passages of Almighty God’s words.
 Almighty God says: “I was once known as Jehovah.
 I was also called the Messiah, and people once called Me Jesus the Savior because they loved and respected Me.
 But today I am not the Jehovah or Jesus that people knew in times past—I am the God who has returned in the last days, the God who shall bring the age to an end.
 I am the God Himself that rises up at the ends of the earth, replete with My entire disposition, and full of authority, honor and glory.
 People have never engaged with Me, have never known Me, and have always been ignorant of My disposition.
 From the creation of the world until today, not one person has seen Me.
 This is the God who appears to man during the last days but is hidden among man.
 He resides among man, true and real, like the burning sun and the flaming fire, filled with power and brimming with authority.
 There is not a single person or thing that shall not be judged by My words, and not a single person or thing that shall not be purified through the burning of fire.
 Eventually, all nations shall be blessed because of My words, and also smashed to pieces because of My words.
 In this way, all people during the last days shall see that I am the Savior returned, I am the Almighty God that conquers all of mankind, and I was once the sin offering for man, but in the last days I also become the flames of the sun that burn all things, as well as the Sun of righteousness that reveals all things.
 Such is My work of the last days.
 I took this name and am possessed of this disposition so that all people may see that I am a righteous God, and am the burning sun, and the flaming fire.
 It is so that all may worship Me, the only true God, and so that they may see My true face: I am not only the God of the Israelites, and am not just the Redeemer—I am the God of all creatures throughout heavens and earth and seas” (“The Savior Has Already Returned Upon a ‘White Cloud’” in The Word Appears in the Flesh).

-“The day will arrive when God is not called Jehovah, Jesus, or the Messiah—He will simply be called the Creator.
-At that time, all the names that He took on earth shall come to an end, for His work on earth will have come to an end, after which He shall have no name.
-When all things come under the dominion of the Creator, why call Him by a highly appropriate yet incomplete name?
-Do you still seek God’s name now?
+“The day will arrive when God is not called Jehovah, Jesus, or Messiah—He will simply be “the Creator.”
+At that time, all the names that He has taken on earth shall come to an end, for His work on earth will have come to an end, after which His names shall be no more.
+When all things come under the dominion of the Creator, what need has He of a highly appropriate yet incomplete name?
+Are you still seeking after God’s name now?
 Do you still dare to say that God is only called Jehovah?
 Do you still dare to say that God can only be called Jesus?
-Can you bear the sin of blasphemy against God?” (“The Vision of God’s Work (3)” in The Word Appears in the Flesh).
+Are you able to bear the sin of blasphemy against God?” (“The Vision of God’s Work (3)” in The Word Appears in the Flesh).

 Dear brothers and sisters, Almighty God’s words make us understand the aspect of truth concerning why God’s name has to change.
 Do you now still think the Lord’s name still has to be Jesus when He returns?
 Could you still refuse God’s salvation because God’s name of the last days is Almighty God?
 Brothers and sisters, let’s put aside our own notions and make a wise decision!
 Almighty God has long started His work of the last days.
 He carries all of His disposition.
 He is full of power and authority, like the fiery sun, like fire.
 There is not a single person or thing that shall not be judged or cleansed by His word.
 In the end, all nations shall receive blessings because they accept His word, and also shall be smashed into pieces because they refuse His word.
 Brothers and sisters, how can we miss out on this final chance to be saved by God?
 Almighty God is looking forward to each person previously redeemed by Him returning before His throne soon, and entering the new heaven and earth prepared by God for man.